-Our Youth Cricketers are developing on all fronts and the Club is now benefitting from the long term vision and commitment of Director of Youth Cricket, Paul Wilderspin, where these youngsters are now forcing themselves into the senior teams.
+Our Youth Cricketers are developing on all fronts and the Club is now benefitting from the commitment to Youth Cricket, where these youngsters are now forcing themselves into the senior teams.
 This is the lifeblood of the Club and long may it continue.
 However new blood is needed to take up coaching and team managing rolls so please step-up to the task.

-We will again field a range of Youth Teams, U 10’s, U12’s, U 14’s and Under 16’s, all of whom did very well within their leagues.
+We will again field a range of Youth Teams, U 10’s, U12’s, U 14’s and Under 16’s, all of whom did very well within their leagues during the 2015 season.

 U 10’s and U 12’s play on Sunday mornings, 10am, U 14’s on Tuesdays at 6pm and U 16’s on Thursdays at 6pm.

 Youth Practice is on Thursdays, 6 until 7pm, and all are welcome from Year 3 onwards, boys and girls.
-Contact Paul on 700023 for further details.
+Contact Les Soden on 07737014349 for further details.
 Under 16s and Seniors practice continues from 7pm .

 Given our involvement with Youth Cricket, it has been a requirement of the Club to achieve ECB Clubmark status, backed by qualified coaches, all of whom meet DBS requirements.

-Saturday X1, Captain Pete Edwins, will look to have an improved season in the Second Division of the Beds Invitation Saturday Cricket League.
+Saturday X1, Captain Luke Peters will look forward to a competitive season in the First Division of the Beds Invitation Saturday Cricket League.
 New players very welcome for ALL teams.

-We are one of a small number of Clubs in Bedfordshire who have a Ladies section, with a number playing for the County, however, they are looking for more players during 2015.Team Manager, Clare Goldsmith will be delighted to see you at the Wednesday night training sessions 6.30pm onwards, please contact her on 07879 217404.
+We are one of a small number of Clubs in Bedfordshire who have a Ladies section, with a number playing for the County, however, they are looking for more players during 2016.

 Our social activities for this year will be announced as they are organised.